 - Task accomplishment

 Extrinsically motivated people are driven by external rewards such as money.
-An example of external motivation could be sales staff receiving commision.
+An example of external motivation could be sales staff receiving commission.
 External motivation may include:

 - Rewards and prizes.